walterhiggins/WMPJS/README.md

       // make whole area protected
       this.move('sbarena');
       this.zonemaker( null, 24, 32 );
-      // store the coordinates of the blue, red and yellow waiting areas
+      // store the coordinates of the blue, red and yellow
-      // these will be used to determine who's on each team var loc = this.getLocation();
+      // waiting areas.
+These will be used to determine
+      // who's on each team
+      var loc = this.getLocation();
       var loc2 = this.fwd(8).right(8).getLocation();
       arena.redZone = region.create(loc, loc2);